 Dinner at Corleone Pizza is a food bargain.
 Not only is the pizza and pasta perfectly respectable, but the prices were unbeatable (a 16″ pizza is 90 pesos or about US$5) which explains the crush of young couples on dates and new families on a budget that fill the place and form lines out the door (come early).

-Sleeping in Durango, Mexico
+Where to sleep in Durango, Mexico

 Next we checked into the Hotel Durango where we found free parking, a big clean room with an even bigger outdoor patio and all the mod-cons all for 240 pesos (about US$13) with Wi-Fi.
 Honestly, this room is one of the biggest city hotel bargains we’ve encountered in Mexico so far.